markster70/M9-WP-Boilerplate/README.md

 ### Dependencies

-PHP 8.1 +
+- PHP 8.1 +
-MAMP / WAMP
+- MAMP / WAMP
-NONE / NPM
+- NODE / NPM
-Composer
+- Composer

 ### How to Create a project from this repository